dewayneroy/Machine-Learning-Portfolio/README.md

   * [Predicting Restaurant Reviews](https://github.com/dewayneroy/natural-language-processing): A model to predict if a restaurant review is positive or negative.

 ### Contact
- :wave: If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot me an email at [dewayneroyj@gmail.com](dewayneroyj@gmail.com).
+If you liked what you saw, want to have a chat with me about the portfolio, work opportunities, or collaboration, shoot me an email at [dewayneroyj@gmail.com](dewayneroyj@gmail.com).